-- CORE-OM – the 34 item main “Outcome Measure” (hence “OM”).
+The 34 item main “Outcome Measure” (hence “OM”).
 Please stay with the original name “CORE-OM” rather than “CORE-34”.
-Designed for adults, probably usable down to about 16 depending on literacy.
-The root of the short forms.
+Designed for adults, probably usable down to about age 16 depending on literacy.
+The CORE-OM is the root of the short forms:

-- CORE-10 – more recent short form as the pressure for yet shorter forms grew and it became clear that few practitioners alternate the original short forms.
+More recent short form as need for shorter forms grew and it became clear that alternating forms was often impractical.

-- LD-CORE – forms drawing on the CORE-OM design but co-developed with people with learning disabilities for them.
+Forms drawing on the CORE-OM design but co-developed with people with learning disabilities, for them.

-- CORE-A TAF (Therapy Asessment Form) – practitioner completed form that gives the crucial initial context to the change measurement.
+(Therapy Asessment Form) – practitioner completed form that gives the crucial initial context to the change measurement

 (End of Therapy form) – similar form completed at the end of the therapy describing the therapy.